 Problem solving is central to any child ‘mastering’ maths.
 At Morley Victoria every child will be exposed to problem solving.
 These problems will again be differentiated through a depth of understanding using the ‘Chilli Challenge’ menu.
 The children will also be taught different problem solving strategies throughout school, such as working backwards or working systematically, so they have a problem solving ‘toolkit’.
 Children possessing resilience is key to solving a problem (If you can already do it, it isn’t a problem) so teachers will reward children who demonstrate perseverance and mistakes are a good thing as we can learn from them, adjust and move forward.

-Maths is a subject which is enjoyed by the pupils and there is no better example of this than the ASPIRE maths competitions which take place for children once they reach Key Stage 2.
-Children, regardless of ability, are desperate to compete in answering questions against children from Asquith, Fountain, Churwell and Blackgates to secure the much coveted maths trophy!
+Maths is a subject which is enjoyed by the pupils and there is no better example of this than the ASPIRE maths competitions which take place for children once they reach Key Stage Two.
+Children, regardless of ability, are desperate to compete in answering questions against children from Asquith, Fountain and Churwell to secure the much coveted maths trophy!
 As a parent, although it may sound like a cliché, the best way to support is tables, tables, tables!
 Any assistance in securing these, and other key number facts such as number bonds, really do give a child the foundations, and confidence, to be successful in this key area of the curriculum.
 On a final note no one is ‘bad at maths’ everything can be learnt and strategies can be used successfully.
 As parents you are a role model and supporting children in seeing the benefit of maths as a daily skill (measuring, weighing, money, telling the time etc) and encouraging them to have a growth mind set approach, is hugely beneficial to the children.